shaihnurov/shad-ui/README.md

 ### 🎨 Theme

 ShadUI provides a default theme out of the box, allowing you to get started quickly with a professional look and feel.
-Dynamic theming is currently under development and will be available soon.

 ![Theme Demo](https://raw.githubusercontent.com/accntech/shad-ui/main/docs/demo-01.gif)